hepcat72/galaxy-deployment/README.md

 *   `--tags`: only run plays and tasks tagged with these values (start, stop, restart)
 *   `--skip-tags`: only run plays and tasks whose tags do not match these values (start, stop, restart)

+**Legacy tools:**

+*   `--tags legacy_tools`: the `legacy_tools` role only runs if the tags is explicity specified.
+It's not needed most of the time and can take quite a while, so it's separated into a separate role.

 *Examples:*